kylemclaren/prisma-prod-terraform/README.md

-# prisma-prod-terraform
+# 🚀 Up and running with a highly-available, horizontally-scalable Prisma API cluster running on AWS EKS

-Bootstrap a production Prisma API cluster on AWS using Terraform
+Inspired by [this article](https://techblog.commercetools.com/prisma-horizontal-scaling-a-practical-guide-3a05833d4fc3) from commercetools.